Potential saved emissions

 - Average lifespan of a car is 17 years in Europe.
 Average is unless national data supersedes in quality.

-- The national car fleet is X2 millions cars.
+- The national car fleet is X2 millions of cars.

 Calculation of reuse rate: